 Actions and outcomes are shared with the Nisbets ESG committee which reports to the Nisbets board.
-During 2022, our audit and engagement programme identified a limited number of non-conformances with our Code of Ethical Conduct that could indicate a heightened risk of modern slavery.
-These included a Taiwanese supplier holding passports of workers and some overtime irregularities at some of our Chinese supplier sites.
-We have agreed action plans with all suppliers to address any non-conformances and followed up to ensure that any impacts on workers have been appropriately remedied.
+We have action plans agreed with 18 suppliers to address non-conformances, we are following up to ensure that any impacts on workers have been appropriately remedied.